I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 - In 2024 I was way out of “normal”.

-Yes but it’s weak.
+Kind of… but it’s weak.
 Based on this systematic review, there are 2 studies that give some information:

-- McAllister et al. conducted a randomized, double-blind crossover trial but they only show Total cholesterol and HDL-C increases with heavy MCT oil + coconut oil (no butter).
+McAllister et al. conducted a randomized, double-blind crossover trial but they only show Total cholesterol and HDL-C increases with heavy MCT oil + coconut oil (no butter).
 Why they did not measure LDL-C is beyond me (it’s a $5 test, probably way less in bulk and their n=10).
 I take the increase in total cholesterol as valid evidence that BP coffee does something to your cholesterol levels though.

-- A case report has also been published involving a 59-year-old male with dyslipidemia.
+A case report has also been published involving a 59-year-old male with dyslipidemia.
 Over several months, while maintaining a consistent exercise regimen, his lipid profile deteriorated.
 It’s n=1 and he was on rosuvastatin before starting the study.
 So it’s very hard to say how much is due to stopping rosuvastatin.

 At this level, I’ll do my own n=1 study on myself and I’ll measure my LDL-C (among others.)

-Stopping (Deca) Bulletproof coffee
+Stopping (Deca) Bulletproof coffee?

 With all this, I had to start investigating into the whole cholesterol issue (much deeper than what doctors would care to explain… and maybe even deeper than most of them know themselves… The internet in 2025 is just a goldmine of advanced medical knowledge).